 To decide which strengths to build or which offer to accept, you need to shift your conscious mind to your values, assumptions, and beliefs – or else you won’t understand the reality of your options and what further information you might need.
 You’ll continue to think you understand all you can, and you won’t know what you’re missing.
 It helps to know how your values, beliefs, and assumptions may be influencing your thinking, feelings, and decisions.
 Then you can choose whether or not to rely on them, check them for accuracy and appropriate application to the circumstances, or change them.

 Your values and identity are strategy elements for career development and the personal brand you develop to communicate it, which our next workbook will guide you through.
-You can sign up here to make sure you don’t miss it.

-Activity 1: Assess Your Worldview
+ACTIVITY 1: Assess Your Worldview

 You are simultaneously unique as a human and similar to the rest of the universe, connected by your learned worldview.
 A worldview is the unique combination of one’s values, ideals, and motivation.
 Your worldview is a consequence of your genes and experiences from birth to now.
 Realizing and understanding your worldview can unleash energy and uncover personal obstacles.
 Your worldview imbues you with a unique perspective for noticing what is in your world, how to think about its meaning, and how to decide what to do.
 Gaining this insight will make you better at designing, implementing, and learning from your career and personal development strategy.

 Think of your worldview as a set of beliefs and assumptions that inform your ideals and values.
 They limit the data you notice and what you experience, affect how you make sense of your data and experiences, and drive your decisions about what to do as a consequence.
 Bringing them from the hidden unconscious into consciousness allows you to expand your options and discover new solutions to old problems.